 Generally speaking, renting the house would be considered a very smart choice, as this gives you an additional passive income.
 But although renting may seem like a lucrative or a financially viable option, there are some additional regulations and by-laws you do need to be aware of.

 Renting it out can come with great benefits and ownership, especially if you inherited a home without a mortgage, which can now be used as a financially viable asset.

-If you’re never been a landlord or the owner of a secondary home, it’s advised that you contact a property manager that can help determine how much you can rent the house for, what are the costs involved, and how the process works.
+If you’ve never been a landlord or the owner of a secondary home, it’s advised that you contact a property manager that can help determine how much you can rent the house for, what the costs are involved, and how the process works.